 The lymphatic system drains lymph, a protein rich fluid, from tissue and helps fluid flow back to the circulatory system.
 Lymphedema occurs when that drainage system is blocked and fluid accumulates.

-Our Approach to Lymphedema Treatment
+Our Approach to Lymphedema Detection and Treatment

 What to Know if you Have Lymphedema